shabarkin/aws-enumerator/README.md

 # AWS Service Enumerator

+# Disclaimer

+The tool is in beta stage (testing in progress), no destructive API Calls used ( read only actions ).
+I hope, there will be no issues with the tool.
+If any issues encountered, please submit the ticket.

 # Description

 The AWS Enumerator was created for service enumeration and info dumping for investigations of penetration testers during Black-Box  testing.
 The tool is intended to speed up the process of Cloud review in case the security researcher compromised AWS Account Credentials.